-The average length of stay following a lumbar discectomy is between 1-2 days; however this is dependent on your previous level of fitness and any medical or post operative complications.
+The average length of stay following a lumbar discectomy is between one to two days; however this is dependent on your previous level of fitness and any medical or post operative complications.
 If you are motivated you may be able to get home sooner.
 You will only be discharged when the team is happy.